 I was the first to shower, and wow. . .
 I honestly don’t think I’ve ever taken a more glorious shower in all my life.
 The bathroom at our AirBnb was as large as my bedroom at home.
-The shower itself was big enough for two people and even equipped with a dual rainfall shower head and a bench to sit on.
+The shower itself was big enough for a party and even equipped with a dual rainfall shower head and a bench to sit on.
 I stood in there for far longer than necessary simply because I didn’t want to get out.

 After we’d both taken extra long showers (double hair washing, deep scrubbing of every inch of flesh) we realized we were actually hungry again.
 Since we had no desire to go anywhere we ordered some pizza, then climbed into the hot tub in the backyard.
 We were still in the hot tub when the pizza arrived (much to the amusement of the pizza delivery guy), and only stayed out of it long enough to stuff our faces and grab another beer.

 We stayed in that heavenly hot tub for hours and hours, talking and laughing and drinking our beers, before Lindsey finally decided she needed to hit the sack.
 I smoked a little bit before deciding it was time to get out.
 It felt so good, and I knew that once I woke up it meant our Ladycation was over, so I resisted going to bed until far later than was probably wise.
 But that’s just how I roll.